Encoding.GetChars Method (Byte, Int32, Int32)

 index and count do not denote a valid range in bytes.

 Note This method is intended to operate on Unicode characters, not on arbitrary binary data, such as byte arrays.
-If your application needs to encode arbitrary binary data into text, it should use a protocol such as uuencode, which is implemented by methods such as Convert.ToBase64CharArray.
+If you need to encode arbitrary binary data into text, you should use a protocol such as uuencode, which is implemented by methods such as Convert.ToBase64CharArray.

 The GetCharCount method determines how many characters result in decoding a sequence of bytes, and the GetChars method performs the actual decoding.
 The Encoding.GetChars method expects discrete conversions, in contrast to the Decoder.GetChars method, which handles multiple passes on a single input stream.

-The application might need to decode multiple input bytes from a code page and process the bytes using multiple calls.
-In this case, your application probably needs to maintain state between calls, because byte sequences can be interrupted when processed in batches.
-(For example, part of an ISO-2022 shift sequence may end one GetChars call and continue at the beginning of the next GetChars call.
-Encoding.GetChars will call the fallback for those incomplete sequences, but Decoder will remember those sequences for the next call.)
+Your app might need to decode multiple input bytes from a code page and process the bytes using multiple calls.
+In this case, you probably need to maintain state between calls, because byte sequences can be interrupted when processed in batches.
+(For example, part of an ISO-2022 shift sequence may end one Decoder will remember those sequences for the next call.)call and continue at the beginning of the next call. will call the fallback for those incomplete sequences, but

-If the application handles string outputs, it is recommended to use the GetString method.
+If your app handles string outputs, it is recommended to use the GetString method.
 Since this method must check string length and allocate a buffer, it is slightly slower, but the resulting String type is to be preferred.

 Consider using the Decoder.Convert method instead of GetCharCount.
 The conversion method converts as much data as possible and throws an exception if the output buffer is too small.
 For continuous decoding of a stream, this method is often the best choice.